graezykev/dev-container/part-1.md

 ## Appendix 2: Lifecycle Commands Explanation

 We have used `postStartCommand` in the previous demo, here I would like to introduce more about some Lifecycle scripts you can use in `devcontainer.json`.

+Lifecycle scripts are different commands to be run at different points in the container’s lifecycle.
+They can be a command line or Shell scripts like [my demo](https://github.com/graezykev/dev-container/blob/part-1-use-docker-file/.devcontainer/post-start.sh).

 For a full introduction, refer to this official document: <https://containers.dev/implementors/json_reference/#lifecycle-scripts>.

 - `postCreateCommand`